I remember my first hour in China.

 Why do Chinese people use squat toilets?

-Lonely Planet writes that travellers “relate Chinese toilet tales to each other like war veterans comparing old wounds”.
+Lonely Planet writes that travelers “relate Chinese toilet tales to each other like war veterans comparing old wounds”.

 Even in an otherwise clean, inviting bathroom, the sight of a squat toilet – essentially a hole sunk into the ground with no seat, which you’re supposed to straddle and aim for – can be intimidating.

-While there are frank and witty guides to using them, you’ll probably have the luxury of a Western toilet in your teacher accommodation.
+While there are plenty of tips on using them, you’ll have the luxury of a Western toilet in your hotel in China.

 So it’s just when you venture out that you’ll have to perfect the art of using a squat toilet (insider tip: always have tissues handy!).